An Open Letter to Canadians

 Starting to fear each other.

-but as a gentle invitation.
+It’s a gentle invitation.

 A remembering.